11 Hiring, Recruiting, and Talent Acquisition Trends on the Rise in 2024

 - Making DEI guidelines and documents easily accessible to employees

-- Getting help from an HR or DEI consultant to create a plan
+- Getting help from an HR or DEI consultant

-Emphasis on Employer Branding and Company Values
+2. Emphasizing Employer Branding and Company Values

-To recruit and hire the best talent and stand out from the competition, employers may create a candidate experience that is compelling, positive, and distinct Employees may be looking to join a company aligned with their purpose and values, one that will help deliver meaning in their work.
+To recruit and hire the best talent and stand out from the competition, employers may create a candidate experience that is compelling, positive, and distinct.
+Employees may be looking to join a company aligned with their purpose and values, one that will help deliver meaning in their work.
 In addition, employees evaluate companies based on their employer brand: what they stand for, how they treat their employees, their company values, opportunities to learn and grow marketable skills, and competitive compensation and benefits.

-Tapping into internal talent pools can help fill talent gaps by focusing on upskilling and reskilling current employees to meet changing and future business needs.
+Looking at your internal talent pools can help fill talent gaps by focusing on upskilling and reskilling current employees to meet changing and future business needs.
 Often great candidates can be hidden in plain sight when recruitment efforts are focused outside of a company.
-Intelligent companies are focusing on their future by using internal recruiting for talent mobility.
+Intelligent companies focus on their future by using internal recruiting as part of their strategic growth.